EpiModel/pepmasterproj/README.md

 script and is the single source of truth for paths, time steps, and milestones.
 Never redefine its variables in other scripts.

+## PEP Model Modification

+This project extends the EpiModelHIV framework to evaluate the potential population-level impact of post-exposure prophylaxis (PEP) on HIV incidence.

+The PEP intervention required a modification to the HIV transmission module (`mod.hivtrans.R`) so that HIV acquisition risk can respond to two additional model parameters:

+- `pep.coverage`: proportion of eligible exposures receiving PEP
+- `pep.efficacy`: reduction in HIV acquisition risk among individuals receiving PEP

+The modified EpiModelHIV-p source code used for this project is available in the `pepmasterproj` branch of the companion EpiModelHIV-p repository.

+The model version used to generate the thesis results corresponds to commit:

+`5f66db6a` — "added pep paramaters"

+### Intervention Scenarios

+The primary intervention analysis evaluated PEP coverage of:

+- 0% (baseline)
+- 25%
+- 50%
+- 75%

+with PEP efficacy fixed at 80%.

+A sensitivity analysis was subsequently conducted using PEP efficacy values of 60%, 80%, and 100% across PEP coverage levels of 25%, 50%, and 75%.

+Intervention and sensitivity-analysis scripts are located in:

+`R/D-interventions/`

 **Data directories:**

 - `data/input/` — parameters, scenario definitions (**git-tracked**)